-The main source of palm oil is the Elaeis guineensis tree, which is native to West and Southwest Africa, including Angola, Gabon, Liberia, Sierra Leone, Nigeria, and others.
+The main source of palm oil is the Elaeis guineensis tree, which is native to the coastal countries of West and Southwest Africa, including Angola, Gabon, Liberia, Sierra Leone, Nigeria, and others.
 It has a long history of use in these regions (

-A similar oil palm known as Elais oleifera is found in South America, but it’s rarely grown commercially.
-However, a hybrid of the two plants is sometimes used in palm oil production.
+A similar oil palm known as Elaeis oleifera is found in South America, but it’s rarely grown commercially.
+However, a hybrid of the two plants is sometimes used in palm oil production (

-Bottom Line: Palm oil comes from palm trees native to Africa, where it has been consumed for thousands of years.
-It is semi-solid at room temperature and differs from palm kernel oil in nutritional composition.
+Palm oil comes from palm trees native to coastal West and Southwest Africa, where it’s been consumed for thousands of years.
+It’s semi-solid at room temperature and differs from palm kernel oil in nutritional composition.